Scheduled MonumentsWalesCastell Rhaglan

 What is Castell Rhaglan?

-Castell Rhaglan is a late medieval castle situated in Monmouthshire, Wales, which was begun in 1431 by William ap Thomas and substantially developed during the fifteenth and sixteenth centuries.
+Castell Rhaglan is a substantial medieval castle located in Monmouthshire, Wales, which represents one of the finest examples of 15th-century military architecture in Britain.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM005.

 What period does Castell Rhaglan date from?

 Castell Rhaglan dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell Rhaglan?